Bon MacDougall: Biography

 MacDougall competed in the 1926 Indianapolis 500, driving a Miller car.
 He completed 19 laps before retiring due to a water leak.
 MacDougall won $512 in that race.

-According to the Internet Pinball Database, he designed five pinball games for the Pacific Amusement Manufacturing Company of Chicago and Bally Manufacturing Corporation in 1934 and 1935.
+According to the Internet Pinball Database, MacDougall designed five pinball games for the Pacific Amusement Manufacturing Company of Chicago and Bally Manufacturing Corporation in 1934 and 1935.
 He received several patents for pinball game features during this period.

-He became a US citizen in 1940.
+MacDougall became a US citizen in 1940.